1995parham/saf/README.md

 # saf

 ## Introduction
-Saf in persian means Queue.
-One the problem that we face is deploying rabbitmq on the cloud and it brings us many challengers.
+Saf in Persian means Queue.
+One of the problems, that we face on projects with queues is deploying RabbitMQ on the cloud which brings us many challenges for CPU load, etc.
-I want to see how nats with jetstream can work as queue to replace rabbitmq.
+I want to see how NATS with Jetstream can work as the queue to replace RabbitMQ.